ProvableHQ/sdk/sdk/README.md

 ### Build from source

-To build the project from source, go to this project's root and execute:
+To build the project from the source, go to this project's root and execute:

 `npm install && npm run build`

 ## Getting Started: Zero Knowledge Web App Examples

 ### Create Aleo App
-A set of fully functional examples of zero knowledge web apps can be found in [create-aleo-app](https://github.com/AleoHQ/sdk/tree/testnet3/create-aleo-app).
-Create-aleo-app provides several web-app templates in common web frameworks such as React that can be used as a starting point for building zero knowledge web apps.
+A set of fully functional examples of zero-knowledge web apps can be found in [create-aleo-app](https://github.com/AleoHQ/sdk/tree/testnet3/create-aleo-app). `Create-aleo-app` provides several web-app templates in common web frameworks such as React that can be used as a starting point for building zero-knowledge web apps.

 Developers can get started immediately with create-react-app by running:
 `npm create aleo-app@latest`